 In order to open their lifts to you this season, ski resorts are following Oregon Health Authority guidelines and operational policies in partnership with the National Ski Area Association's Ski Well, Be Well Program.
 For complete information, visit Travel Oregon's page What to Expect at Oregon Ski Areas During COVID-19.
 And to become an expert in current sno-park fun and conditions, read Travel Oregon's How to Play at Mt.
 Hood Sno-Parks.

 Another pro tip: Visit midweek to avoid sitting in traffic.
-This year, weekend traffic on Highway 26 has been worse than ever.
-Plus, there will be fewer people on the mountain for even better social distancing.
+Bonus: there will be fewer people on the mountain for even better social distancing!

 Mt.
 Hood Skibowl is the closest ski resort to Portland and has 69 day runs.
 It's also America's largest night ski area with 36 lit runs and the most lit black diamond runs in Oregon.
 Contactless ticket purchases may be made at any of their outdoor kiosks on their West side.
 Don't forget that The Hurricane Racing Ski Shop is open for you to get a fresh wax and tune up before you hit the slopes.

-Skibowl has been an iconic place to learn to ski or snowboard for over 80 years.
+Skibowl has been an iconic place to learn to ski or snowboard for more than 80 years.
 Under the direction of the former Olympian, Petr Kakes, the Olympic Ski and Snowboard School is ready to get you going on your journey.
 Online reservations are required ahead of time.

 Mt.
 Hood Skibowl is doing everything they can to offer a healthy and fun experience at their tubing area.
 That's why they have developed the world's first automated snow tube UV-C sterilizing system (patent pending) to sterilize tubes between each session.